stokeydev/pa1/README.md

 ### **1. Strategy**

-- I required an easy-to-read, dependable website that delivers clear information about what to do, and a breif history of the area.
+- I required an easy-to-read, dependable website that delivers clear information about what to do, and a brief history of the area.
 - I wanted to show off the highlights of the area as soon as people enter the site so it stands out and makes the site look attractive, hence the carousel.
 - A clean design and use of graphics and colour to evoke an emotional and familiar connection for the user has been adapted - no big bright colours, a simple and clean look that is accessible to everyone while being a modern, respectable-looking site.
 - Information about this site is to be transparent and simple.